DavidWindham/JWT_Example/frontend/README.md

 ## Environment Variables

-We have 3 environment variables for this service.
+We have 3 environment variables for this service within the .env file.

 `AUTH_API_ADDRESS`
   The address of either the Rust auth API, or the Lambda API Gateway.
 Do n ote the gateway must have "/api/" on the end